-A discharge is not subject to the monitoring requirements of Section "A" provided the discharger makes a certification (form provided) for a given outlet, or on a pollutant-by-pollutant basis in lieu of monitoring reports, under penalty of law, signed in accordance with Signatory Requirements as specified in the Appendix; that material handling equipment or activities, raw materials, intermediate products, final products, waste materials, by-products, industrial, machinery or operations, or significant materials from past industrial activity, that are located in areas of the facility within the drainage area of the outlet are not presently exposed to stormwater and are not expected to be exposed to stormwater for the certification period.
+A discharge outlet is not subject to the monitoring requirements of Section "A" provided the discharger makes a certification (form provided) for a given outlet, or on a pollutant-by-pollutant basis in lieu of monitoring reports, under penalty of law, signed in accordance with Signatory Requirements as specified in the Appendix.
+The certification must state that material handling equipment or activities, raw materials, intermediate products, final products, waste materials, by-products, industrial, machinery or operations, or significant materials from past industrial activity, that are located in areas of the facility within the drainage area of the outlet for which the permittee is claiming the certification are not presently exposed to stormwater and are not expected to be exposed to stormwater for the certification period.